WHO WE ARE

 Ruth Lloyd is a freelance art, culture and heritage consultant based in Mid Wales where she also spent her childhood.
 Her specialism is bringing artists, communities and organisations together for interpretation and audience development purposes.
 Professional experience includes the V&A Museum as Residency and Display Co-ordinator; Project Manager for the Exhibition Road Cultural Group, Lead Co-ordinator for the National Arts and Education Network (Wales).
 Ruth trained in Fine Art and Textiles at Goldsmiths College, and gained an MA in Interpretation and Representation from Leicester University.

-Lucy Trench (Chair) has worked in publishing and in museums, as a conservator, editor, writer and educator.
-She was Head of Interpretation at the Victoria and Albert Museum, then at the Science Museum.
-She has links with Herefordshire and with Australia.
+Lucy Trench (Chair) has worked in publishing and in museums, as a conservator, editor, writer and educator, becoming Head of Interpretation at the Victoria and Albert Museum, followed by the same role at the Science Museum.
+She has an MA in History of Art and Italian from Trinity College, Dublin.
+She lives in Radnorshire and has family links with Australia, where she has seen many of Sidney Nolan’s greatest works.

 Honorary Positions